EVERYTHING YOU WANTED TO KNOW ABOUT LOG MANAGEMENT BUT WERE AFRAID TO ASK

 How to find LOGS in windows device?

-It depends on type of device you are using, for ex- In Windows system there is an Event Viewer.
+It depends on the type of device you are using, for ex- In the Windows system, there is an Event Viewer.
 Below are the steps to view windows logs.

 - Press Windows+ S to search and type “Event”